-Pyronale, the international fireworks world championship
+Pyronale, the international fireworks world championship of this 2011

 If you like pyrotechnics, the smell of gunpowder and colourful lights then on the 2nd and 3rd of September we suggest you head to Berlin for the Pyronale, a magnificent fireworks show that lights up the Berlin sky every autumn.